nasa/openmct/docs/src/guide/index.md

 is the `DomainObject` to be viewed.

 # Build-Test-Deploy
-Open MCT Web is designed to support a broad variety of build and deployment options.
+Open MCT is designed to support a broad variety of build and deployment options.
 The sources can be deployed in the same directory structure used during development.
 A few utilities are included to support development processes.

 ## Command-line Build

-Open MCT Web is built using [`npm`](http://npmjs.com/) and [`gulp`](http://gulpjs.com/).
+Open MCT is built using [`npm`](http://npmjs.com/) and [`gulp`](http://gulpjs.com/).

 To install build dependencies (only needs to be run once):